HTML Puzzles

 set css rule

 Sets a CSS property for a specified CSS rule (found in .css files of an application).
-The "in parent doc" checkbox should be enabled if the style sheets belong to an external HTML document (in which Verge3D application's .html file is embedded using iframe).
+The in parent doc checkbox should be enabled if the style sheets belong to the parent HTML document (i.e. when app's .html file is embedded using iframe).

 Visual programming block to set CSS rule property